GilHo-Roh/gilho_toy_project/README.md

-# gilho_toy_project
+# Gilho_toy_project

-make simple board
+Make simple board project

-# function
+# Function and spec

+## sign in

+- input email and password
+- connect server and database
+- check information

-## login
+## sign up

-- email and password
+- check email and password validation
+- check email duplication
+- save database (password need to crypt)

+## write article

+- write title, contents
+- save on database
+- title is unique!

+## read article

+- in main page we can see all articles title (login state)
+- click title, readpage can get title and show it

-## password
+## delete article

-- not plane word >> bcrypt
+- server check writer and client user
+- decode JWT cookie
+- if they are same, delete. otherwise is shouldn't

-## in session
+## keeping login in session

+- when login, server set JWT in cookies (HttpOnly)
-- cookie >> get access token JWT
+- HttpOnly cookie >> client can not access

-## after login
-- write short sentence
-- can remove
-- order latest

-# what to use
+- client always ask to server (useEffect)
+- server decode email and send user information to client

+# Development tool

 - Typescript
+- React
 - Koa
-- React
 - yarn
 - esbuild
 - github
 - REST API

-# etc
+- bcrypt
-- make good coed
+- jsonwebtoken(JWT)

+# New information

+## yarn lock

+- package version control(lock)

+## esbuild

+- faster builder
+- 100x faster then web pack
+- Go and JS

+## bcrypt

+- kind of crypt function
+- we can control security and speed

+## SSR, Static Rendering

+## Authentication

+- COOKIE + JWT :
+- Session :
+- LocalStorage :

+## package.json

+### 1. dependencies

+- Packages required by your application in production.

+### 2. devDependencies

+- Packages that are only needed for local development and testing.
+- ex) @types/~~ : I use typescript on this project.
+Thus when add new library package, need to check new types. @types/~ can check their types but do not need in production.

-- make lesson that I learned
+# Lessons I learned

+## new language

+- I handle react first and koa js
+- It is very powerful tools to make web

+## new function

+## code convention